MRNISHITHREDDI/websitevip/DEPLOYMENT_INSTRUCTIONS.md

 After deploying, verify the bot is working properly:

 1. Access the bot status endpoint: `/api/bot-status`
-2. Check that `isConfigured` is `true` (the new bot implementation doesn't use polling for improved reliability)
+2. Check that `isConfigured` is `true` and the bot status is operational
 3. Confirm your admin chat ID appears in the `adminIds` array

 Example successful response: